timkauai/the-surfers-blog/src/markdown/how-to-surf-for-begginners.md

 There are about 6 steps in learning:

-Step One: Get the Correct Gear
+<h2>Step One: Get the Correct Gear</h2>
 One of the most important parts of learning to surf is having the right gear to surf with.
 Believe it or not, having none of the correct gear and having all of the correct gear is the difference between having a good time surfing and falling on every wave.

-Gear Item One: Your Surfboard
+<h4 class="center">Gear Item One: Your Surfboard</h4>
 This is the most important piece of gear and therefore can entirely change how well you can surf your first time out.

-The kind of surfboard you really want is a Longboard ** surfboards images **
+<div class="tip-w-pic right">The kind of surfboard you really want is a Longboard or a foam surfboard (But perferable a foam surfboard)<div class="BGTS-longboard pic left"></div></div>

 The reason you want a bigger board is that it is much easier to paddle into waves, and it is much easier to find your footing on a bigger board than a smaller board.
 The board will be much stabler, meaning an easier getup and less wobble when you paddle out.

 Additionally, you will want fins on the surfboard.
 It is most likely that they will already have them in, but if not they are absolutely necessary to have, so do your research for cheap longboard fins, the type of fins doesn’t really matter right now at the beginning.

-Gear Item Two: Wax
+<h4 class="center">Gear Item Two: Wax</h4>
 Wax is what makes your surfboard sticky.
 Wax is highly encouraged when surfing.

 An important thing to consider when buying wax for your board is water temperature.
 There are different wax types for different water temperatures so do your research on the spot you are going to surf.

 I plan on coming out with a wax review of different brands shortly, so look out for that! :)

 Waxing your board is extremely simple, just use some pressure and rub the wax stick all over the board.
-Where to wax can be easily seen in the visualization below:
-** were to wax visualization **
+Make sure not to wax the side with the fins!

-Gear Item Three: Wetsuit?
+<h4 class="center">Gear Item Three: Wetsuit? </h4>
-Depending on where you are surfing you may want to use a wetsuit.
+<div class="tip-w-pic left"><div class="BGTS-wetsuit-temp pic right"> </div>Depending on where you are surfing you may want to use a wetsuit.
 If you are in warmer waters like Hawaii, you don’t really need a wetsuit, but if you are learning to surf in California you will definitely want a wetsuit, especially if it is wintertime.

-Using the water temperature from buying wax, look at the guide below to determine the thickness necessary for your Wetsuit.
+Using the water temperature from buying wax, look at the guide below to determine the thickness necessary for your Wetsuit. </div>
-** Wetsuit temp guide **

-Gear Item Four: Leash
+<h4 class="center">Gear Item Four: Leash</h4>
 Another important item for surfing is a leash.
 Leashes are extremely helpful to use and can help you easily get your board after you fall off.

 If you don't have a leash, buy one about the size of your board, plus maybe a foot or two.

 Additionally, you want to get a leash that is the right thickness for beginners and isn’t built for extremely large waves.

-Gear Item Five+: Miscellaneous
+<h4 class="center">Gear Item Five+: Miscellaneous</h4>
 These items are kinda obvious but can help a ton.
 Make sure to bring a towel and sunscreen.
 You don’t want to be fried when you finally get out or have to drive home completely soaked, smelling like the ocean.

 It also might be helpful to bring a snack in case you get hungry, surfing can be hard work, and a change of clothes if your suit is uncomfortable.

-Step Two: Finding the Right Surf Spot
+<h2> Step Two: Finding the Right Surf Spot</h2>
 Choosing the right surf spot is arguably the most important part of surfing, especially if you are going for your first time.
 Before you go surfing, you want to check the skill level necessary for that surf spot.

 If you are trying to learn to surf at an advanced spot, it is more likely that you are going to get yelled at, and almost certain that you get hurt.